llvm/clangd-www/extensions.md

 {:.v9}

 LSP specifies that offsets within lines are in UTF-16 code units (for `Position`s and also delta-encoded document updates).
-This unusual is an unfortunate legacy of VSCode's JavaScript implementation.
+This choice of encoding is a legacy of VSCode's JavaScript implementation.

 clangd allows clients to use UTF-8 offsets instead.
 This allows clients that always speak UTF-8 (in violation of the protocol) to work correctly, and those that are UTF-8 native to avoid unneccesary transcoding (which may be slow if implemented in e.g. vimscript).